 - Since the Agile methodology is associated with frequent reprioritization, the product might not get delivered within the pre-decided time frame, unless the mobile app development companies you are working with have strong experience with the methodology.

-Now, as you know the advantages and disadvantages of both the application development methodologies, we hope you find it easier to find the right approach for your app needs.
+Now, as you have a comprehensive knowledge of both the prevalent application development methodologies, we hope you find it easier to find the right approach for your app needs and build a mobile app successfully.
+For any additional information, you can take the help from this mobile app development guide made by our experts.

 At Appinventiv, we prefer Agile methodology for mobile app development as it allows you to test your idea even when you don’t have much information about the scope of your project, or don’t have the clear picture of the end goal.
 We have a complete team of proficient and experienced developers who put their best efforts in delivering on-time services.
 With this approach, we ensure that you get a mobile app that brings a huge traction on your brand and empowers you to enjoy success in the uncertain app world.